-Osprey: Known as Florida’s fishing eagles, ospreys have a distinct M wing shape and make their habitat near brackish estuaries where they can scan the surface for fish.
-Osprey mat for life- birds of a feather really do stay together!
+Osprey: Known as Florida’s fishing eagles, the osprey has a distinct M wing shape and makes their habitat near brackish estuaries where they can scan the surface for fish.
+Osprey mate for life –birds of a feather really do stay together!

 Blue Heron: These graceful natives can be found along the shoreline hunting for fish.
-These birds have long legs and a long S-shaped neck.
+The birds have long legs and a long, S-shaped neck.